 However, for some time now we have been telling investors this party is over.
 This is borne out by cap rates on apartment buildings in the nation’s top markets creeping higher.
 Cap rates (property yields) only go up if prices are coming down.
 Prudence then dictates you begin looking elsewhere.

 The question of course is where?
-In anticipation of a downturn, one of the most recession proof property types available is self-storage.
+In anticipation of a downturn, I believe one of the most recession proof property types available is self-storage.
 The logic is simple.
 The principal demand drivers for self-storage are: death, divorce, dislocation and downsizing.
 Unfortunately, all these go up when the economy goes down.
-This being said, there is no reason why investors shouldn’t profit from it.

-Even in a healthy economy, the supply-demand fundamentals of this sector are attractive.
+Even in a healthy economy, I believe the supply-demand fundamentals of this sector are attractive.
 Unlike apartments there hasn’t been unremitting building.
 It is a Janus-faced property type, steadily increasing demand from an increasingly peripatetic population accompanied by a NIMBY (not in my back yard) attitude.
 This limits supply and keeps demand strong.
-Furthermore, the less capital intensive nature of construction allows DST investors to achieve greater diversification over a larger number of properties in different physical locations.
-Always a good hedge against potential loss.
+Furthermore, the less capital-intensive nature of construction allows DST investors to achieve greater diversification over a larger number of properties in different physical locations.
+While not guaranteed, diversification may help against potential loss.

 Finally, any asset with a meaningful healthcare “hook” should be given serious consideration.
 In 2008 when the single-family home market collapsed and sent the global credit system into a tailspin, well sited healthcare properties held up exceptionally well then.